-Revenue from the sale of goods or services is measured at the fair value of the consideration received or receivable.
-Volume rebates, prompt payment and any other discounts are recognised as a reduction in the consideration.
-Revenue is presented net of value added taxes and any other amount or tax which, in substance, corresponds to amounts received on behalf of third parties.
+Discounts for early payment, volume or other, are recognised as a reduction.
+Revenue is presented net of value-added tax and any other amount or tax whose substance relates to amounts received by third parties.

-Discounts granted to customers are recognised as a reduction in sales revenue when it is probable that the discount conditions will be met.
+Discounts granted to customers are recognised when it is probable that the attaching conditions will be met as a reduction of revenue.